Catalyst: Capacity building programme evaluation

 Catalyst: Umbrella grants and Catalyst: Small grants were developed to support organisations to undertake a range of capacity building activities in order to improve their ability to fundraise and diversify their income.

-Commissioned in July 2014, the programme evaluation seeks to develop a greater understanding of the impact of Catalyst funding, as well as support HLF’s discussions with policy makers and stakeholders and also to contribute to the wider body of knowledge relating to private giving to heritage.
+Commissioned in July 2014, the programme evaluation sought to develop a greater understanding of the impact of Catalyst funding.

 - By March 2018 the Catalyst Umbrella programmes has delivered more than 1,500 events to 15,770 participants representing more than 4,100 different organisations across the UK

 - Based on information received from the four of the nine Umbrella programmes that are been able to identify the value of fundraising achieved, the Umbrella programmes have supported the heritage sector in raising an additional £9million so far (£9,004,000 as of March 2018)